infinitered/ignite/README.md

     * Run Genymotion
     * run `react-native run-android`

-## :no_entry_sign: Linting
+## :no_entry_sign: Standard Compliant

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)
-This project adheres to JS Standard.
-The linting process enforces this.
+This project adheres to Standard.
+Our CI enforces this, so we suggest you enable linting to keep your project compliant during development.

 **To Lint on Commit**